Is the customer always right?

 The recent customer service breakdown at United Airlines raised this and many other questions for United Airlines’ executive team and its employees.

 No doubt you have seen the video of Dr David Dao being literally dragged off a United Airlines flight last month, to make space for United Airlines crew members.
-The way the incident was handled sparked international condemnation of the airlines, and their tagline ‘Fly the friendly skies’ was ridiculed.
+The way the incident was handled sparked international condemnation of the airlines and the way they managed this from a leadership persecptive, and their tagline ‘Fly the friendly skies’ was ridiculed.

 So what went wrong?